 - The Dow Chemical Company in its $130 billion all-stock merger of equals with E. I. du Pont de Nemours and Company.

-- Fidelity National Financial in its $2.9 billion acquisition of Lender Processing Services (n/k/a Black Knight Financial Services) and Black Knight’s subsequent $507 million IPO; its acquisition of J. Alexander Corporation; and in a series of transactions bringing about the tax-free distribution of FNF’s ~51% interest in Remy International, Inc. to holders of FNFV tracking stock.
+- Fidelity National Financial (FNF) in a series of transactions that brought about the tax-free distribution of its interest in Black Knight Financial Services, Inc. (n/k/a Black Knight, Inc.) to owners of FNF Group, following which Black Knight became an independent, publicly traded company; in its redemption of all tracking stock shares of Fidelity National Financial Ventures (FNFV) in exchange for shares of common stock of Cannae Holdings, Inc., following which Cannae became an independent, publicly traded company, and FNF ceased to have a tracking stock structure; in its $2.9 billion acquisition of Lender Processing Services (n/k/a Black Knight, Inc.) and Black Knight’s subsequent $507 million IPO; its acquisition of J. Alexander Corporation; and in a series of transactions bringing about the tax-free distribution of FNF’s ~51% interest in Remy International, Inc. to holders of FNFV tracking stock.

-- First Data Corporation in its pending $750 million acquisition via cash tender offer of CardConnect Corporation and its acquisition of Acculynk.
+- First Data Corporation in its $760 million acquisition of BluePay, Inc.; its $750 million acquisition via cash tender offer of CardConnect Corp.; and its acquisition of Acculynk.

 - General Electric Company in its strategic plan to sell most of GE Capital’s assets, including several related multi-billion dispositions; and in a variety of financing arrangements.

 - General Electric Company and Synchrony Financial in GE’s $20.4 billion offer to exchange Synchrony common stock for GE common stock, completing the separation of Synchrony from GE.